NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Fourth of July weekend is all about celebrating Independence Day with delicious barbecues and of course, fireworks.
 There’s no doubt you’ll be hearing the thunderous “booms” and crackling sounds of firecrackers around your neighborhood before, during and after the holiday.

-To help children understand fireworks and take the fear out of the activity, Jennifer Schott, MD, Pediatrician at NorthShore, shares seven tips you can use to help kids cope with the stress:
+To help children understand fireworks and take the fear out of the activity, Jennifer Schott, MD, Pediatrician at NorthShore, shares tips you can use to help kids cope with the stress: